panyuenlau/coffeeAgntcy/README.md

 We currently provide two setups you can run to see how components from AGNTCY work together — one simple two-agent use case and the other a more complex MAS:

 - **Corto**:
   A two-agent, ready-to-run setup that highlights core agent interactions using agent-to-agent (A2A) messaging via configurable transports(default: AGNTCY's SLIM).
 Agents are orchestrated within a LangGraph.
+It also shows how to enable observability using Observe SDK.

   👉 [View the Corto README](coffeeAGNTCY/coffee_agents/corto)

 - **Lungo**:
   A more advanced setup that will evolve over time as we mature components.
 The first release shows agents that use A2A communication via configurable transports (default: SLIM), are structured as directed LangGraphs, and include an MCP weather-aware farm that fetches live data.
+It also shows how to enable observability using Observe SDK.

   👉 [View the Lungo README](coffeeAGNTCY/coffee_agents/lungo)